Why latest attacks by Hindenburg Research on India are not credible

 Hindenburg Research's latest report on India is a transparent attempt to manipulate the market and damage the country's financial reputation.
 With no concrete evidence to support their allegations, the report should be seen for what it is: a strategic move by a confessed short-seller to disrupt the Indian markets.
 India's robust economic fundamentals, coupled with the trust in its regulatory bodies, will likely withstand this latest attempt at market manipulation.

-Gautam Adani Hindenburg research Sebi
+Hindenburg research Gautam Adani Sebi